Julie Bowen: Career

 Bowen had a role in the soap opera Loving (1992) and an episode of the college drama Class of '96 (1993).
 She had the lead role in the television film Runaway Daughters (1994).
 She played the love interest of the title character in Happy Gilmore (1996).
 She appeared in the films Multiplicity (1996) and An American Werewolf in Paris (1997).
-She has had guest roles on television series such as Party of Five (1996) and Strange Luck (1996).
+She has had guest roles on television series such as Party of Five (1996) and Strange Luck (1996), as well as her role as Aunt Gwen in the drama series Dawson's Creek (1999).

 Bowen had a recurring role as Roxanne Please on ER (1998–99).
 She first gained prominence on the television series Ed (2000–04), where she played high school English teacher Carol Vessey.
 She then guest starred as Sarah Shephard in five episodes of Lost (2005–07).
 She also played attorney Denise Bauer on the series Boston Legal (2005–08), and had a recurring role on Weeds (2008).
 She was a spokesmodel for Neutrogena, most recently advertising the Pure Glow products.
 She appeared on an episode of Celebrity Jeopardy! on August 31, 2010, and again on December 4, 2022.

 From 2009 to 2020, Bowen starred as Claire Dunphy on the ABC sitcom Modern Family.
 For her portrayal, she received six consecutive Primetime Emmy Award nominations for Outstanding Supporting Actress in a Comedy Series (2010–15), winning the award in 2011 and 2012.
 Bowen has said that winning an Emmy is like "German soldiers in the trenches of the World Wars" and that "when you win the award, it is like being pulled out of the trench."
-She also said, "as exciting and wonderful as it is not to be in the trench, and to be recognized for what you do, it also means everyone has got a clear shot at you and that is a very frightening prospect for most of us."
+She also said, "As exciting and wonderful as it is not to be in the trench, and to be recognized for what you do, it also means everyone has got a clear shot at you and that is a very frightening prospect for most of us."

 In November 2021, Bowen's production company, Bowen & Sons, entered a first-look deal at Universal Television.

+In March 2023, Prom Pact, a movie produced by Bowen, was released on the Disney Channel and Disney+ in the United States.

+Health

+Bowen suffers from the heart condition bradycardia.
+Her regular heart rate is slower than normal.
+As a result, she has had a pacemaker implant since her early twenties.